rmarable/ParallelClusterMaker/README.md

 * Variable EBS volume sizes (up to 16 TB).

-* EBS RAID volumes.

 * Variable-sized shared EBS scratch mounted as /local_scratch on all cluster instances.

 * Creation of cluster-specific Amazon Elastic File System (EFS).

 * Encryption of EFS in transit and at rest.

 * Creation of cluster-specific, custom-sized Amazon FSX for Lustre (FSxL) file systems.
+Caveat: the file size of any Lustre file system must be divisible by 3600.

 * Support for hydrating and dehydrating the Lustre file system from pre-existing S3 buckets.

-* Automounting of external NFS file systems from EMC, Netapp, Qumulo, WekaIO Panzura, Nasuni, etc.
+* Automounting of external NFS file systems from Vast, EMC, Netapp, Qumulo, WekaIO, Panzura, Nasuni, etc.

-* Email notifications via SNS whenever significant cluster stack events are recorded.
+* Email notifications via SNS whenever ParallelClusterMaker is executed.

 * Selective enablement of Ganglia for capturing cluster metrics.